E-ISSN: 2148-5402 | Contact

 Abstract

-BACKGROUND AND AIM: Malignant pleural effusion (MPE) is a common complication of cancer and is associated with a poor prognosis.
-The aim of our study was to investigate the effect of a scoring system (AL score) created by combining serum alkaline phosphatase (sALP) and pleural fluid lactate dehydrogenase (pLDH) on survival in MPE patients.
+BACKGROUND AND AIM: Malignant pleural effusion (MPE) is a common complication of cancer and is associated with poor prognosis.
+This study aimed to investigate the effect of a scoring system (alkaline phosphatase-lactate dehydrogenase [AL] score), created by combining serum alkaline phosphatase (sALP) and pleural fluid lactate dehydrogenase (pLDH), on survival in patients with MPE.

-METHODS: The study had a single-center and retrospective design.
-Patients who were confirmed to have MPE were included.
-The association between AL score and overall survival (OS) was investigated.
+METHODS: This single-center retrospective study included patients with confirmed MPE.
+The association between the AL score and overall survival (OS) was analyzed.

-CONCLUSIONS: To our knowledge, this study is one of the limited literature reports using the AL score in MPE.
-AL is a score that can be used to predict survival in MPE patients.
-Since it is easy to calculate and gives fast results in MPE, it is considered relevant to guide the clinician in the early period.
+CONCLUSIONS: To our knowledge, this is one of the few studies in the literature to evaluate the AL score in the context of MPE.
+The AL score can be used to predict survival in patients with MPE.
+Because it is easy to calculate and provides rapid results, it is considered useful for guiding clinicians in the early stages of management.